Back to Tools

 Basic Usage

-from socialmapper import create_isochrone, get_poi, get_census_data
+from socialmapper import create_isochrone, get_census_data

-# Generate a 15-minute walking isochrone
+# Generate a 15-minute driving isochrone

-iso = create_isochrone(
+isochrone = create_isochrone(

 travel_time=15,